-While this seemed at first to be the most attractive option and the one favored by PCCM applicants, Task Force members raised concerns about how to do this in an equitable manner.
+While this seemed at first to be the most attractive option concerns were raised about how to do this in an equitable manner.
 Logistically, this increases work for programs and lengthens the recruitment season.
 It also results in a greater time commitment for applicants, many of whom may not have sufficient time for travel during residency training.
 There was great concern about bias towards applicants who chose to visit to show interest in the program.
 As noted above, the majority of applicants would feel pressured to attend an optional in-person visit to increase their chances of a successful match.
 GME-sponsored in-person visits were discussed, but not all GME programs may have the capacity to host such visits.
 In addition, a generic GME visit may not be useful for subspecialty fellowship applicants.
 Even with a gap between rank order list deadlines for programs and applicants (with applicant lists due later), it would not be feasible for all fellowship applicants to travel to their selected programs in a narrow time window.
+The APCCMPD is awaiting more information from the National Residency Match Program (NRMP) on their proposed Rank Order List (ROL) Lock functionality for programs.